 My list of questions would go on and on.

 I also so wish I could have asked details about their lives and about all the people in my family’s old photos.
+The faces, clothes and poses in my old photos are so stoic.
+I wonder what’s hiding behind their stares.

-Getting started of your life story might seem overwhelming, but once you have an idea about what the end goal is for your photos, the sorting process will go much quicker.
+Getting started of your life story might seem overwhelming, but once you have an idea about what the end goal is for your story, the photo sorting process will go much quicker.
 And when you are going through your old photos, perhaps that will prompt you to contact a friend or relative who would be able to fill in some questions of your life history.

 Here are some end goal ideas for a legacy that you can share with every member of your family…